genxnetwork/grape/test_cases.md

 **Description:**

 We need to be sure that GRAPE is working well with big datasets.
-We chose 10K dataset, because testing on 100K will take too long.
+We chose 10K dataset, because testing on 100K takes too long.
 Dataset is taken from Allen Ancient DNA Resource: https://reich.hms.harvard.edu/allen-ancient-dna-resource-aadr-downloadable-genotypes-present-day-and-ancient-dna-data.
 It has 10379 unique individuals (6442 ancient, 3937 present-day) with 1,233,013 SNPs.